openedx/openedx-filters/docs/how-tos/create-a-new-filter.rst

 Step 5: Implement the Filter Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Implement the :term:`Filter Definition` by creating a new class that inherits from the `OpenEdxPublicFilter`_ class.
+Implement the :term:`filter definition` by creating a new class that inherits from the `OpenEdxPublicFilter`_ class.
 The filter definition should implement the ``run_filter`` method, which defines the input and output behavior of the filter.
 The ``run_filter`` method should call the method `run_pipeline`_, passing down the input arguments and returning the final output of the filter.
 This class should be placed in the appropriate subdomain module in the library, in the ``filters.py`` file.

 .. note:: The input arguments of the ``run_filter`` method should match the arguments that the triggering logic provides.
 The output of the filter should be consistent with the behavior that the filter intends to modify.
 Usually, the output is the modified data or the original data if no modifications are needed.